Bottle Rocket (1996)

 Dignan: You're kidding!
 Wow.
 I almost robbed that place myself.

-Abe Henry: The world needs dreamers.
+Abe Henry: You know, Johnathan, the world needs dreamers.

 Future Man: Excuse me?